8gears/n8n-helm-chart/README.md

 n8n provides a **queue-mode**, where the workload is shared between multiple instances of same n8n installation.
 This provide a shared load over multiple instances and a limited high availability, because the controller instance remain as Single-Point-Of-Failure.

-With the help of an internal/external redis server and by using the excelent BullMQ, the tasks can be shared over different instances, which also can run on different hosts.
+With the help of an internal/external redis server and by using the excellent BullMQ, the tasks can be shared over different instances, which also can run on different hosts.

 [See docs about this Queue-Mode](https://docs.n8n.io/hosting/scaling/queue-mode/)

-To enable this mode within this helm chart, you simple should set scaling.enable to true.
+To enable this mode within this helm chart, you simply should set `scaling.enable` to true.
 This chart is configured to spawn by default 2 worker instances.

 ```yaml
 scaling:
   enabled: true
 ```

 You can define to spawn more worker, by set scaling.worker.count to a higher number.
-Also it is possible to define your own external redis server.
+Also, it is possible to define your own external redis server.

 ```yaml
 scaling: